 Today, technology is key in turning trading strategy into trading profit.
 Technology enables new pricing models and products to be delivered to the market.
-The Investment Banking industry thrives on the flow, analysis, and interpretation of information and technology is often the edge that gives a bank competitive advantage.
+The Investment Banking industry thrives on the flow, analysis, and interpretation of information and technology is often the edge that gives a bank a competitive advantage.

 Another challenge is the evolving regulatory burden of the financial sector.
 Technology has to do more than keeping up; it has to drive the changes and developments necessary to keep IB's ahead of the competition.